Introduction: Three Ways to Make a Wooden Chain

 This template was cut out with a hobby knife, and then used to transfer the pattern onto the piece of 2 by 4.

 I built a simple holding jig out of a single 2 by 4 to hold the chain blank while I worked on it.
 Measurements and details are shared in the photo notes.

 I started hacking down the blank into rough link sections with plunge cuts made with an oscillating multi-tool.

 These tools are excellent for various home repairs and such, and a perfect way to make the plunging through-cuts needed in this situation.

 After a bit of research, I opted for the Dremel version which I got for 69 bucks on amazon.
-Here's the kit I got.
-It's solid, and I abused the hell out of it while making this chain.
+It's solid, and I abused it quite a bit while making this chain.
 Definitely recommend, if you're looking for one.

 Harbor Freight has a cheap-o version for less than 20, but I try to gauge my HF purchases carefully.
 In this case, it looked like more of a potential hassle to go the cheap route.
 That said . . .
 Harbor Freight was the only place I could find that carried the 3/8" plunge cutting blades I needed for this project at a decent price.
 I picked up one of these blades, which was an absolute necessity for completing this particular chain.
 Here is the blade I got.

 Step 19: The Challenge Revisited

 Recall Step 8 from the first wooden chain, regarding the question of how to separate the individual links.
 That's where we're at again.